unskript/Awesome-CloudOps-Automation/README_extending_docker.md

              --user root \
              unskript/awesome-runbooks:latest
       ```

+      > Tip: If you are interested in build your custom docker image off of a Tag, you can replace the `latest` keyword
+      > in the above command with the tag number.
+You can find the tags [Here](https://hub.docker.com/r/unskript/awesome-runbooks/tags)

     * Here you may notice we have two `-v` mount point.
-The first one `$HOME/.unskript` is for storing Awesome Docker settings so all the credentials that you create are saved for the next run.
+The first one `$HOME/.unskript` is for storing credentials.
-    * The second mount point `$HOME/Awesome-CloudOps-Automation/$CUSTOM_DIR_NAME` is where we inform Awesome Docker to save any new custom Legos or Runbooks in that directory.
+    * The second mount point `$HOME/Awesome-CloudOps-Automation/$CUSTOM_DIR_NAME` is where we save custom Legos or custom Runbooks in that directory.
 This means any content that is created will survive Docker reboots.

-    You would see a welcome message that tells you to point your browser to `http://127.0.0.1:8888/lab/tree/GetStarted.ipynb` Please do copy this URL and open it in your favorite browser (We recommend Google Chrome or MS Edge or Chromium)
+    * You would see a Welcome Message once the Docker starts.
+At this juncture point your browser to `http://127.0.0.1:8888/lab/tree/GetStarted.ipynb` (We recommend Google Chrome or MS Edge or Chromium)

-5. Once the page is loaded.
-Search for any pre-coded actions by typing keywords like `aws`, `kubernetes` `kubectl`,  `postgresql`, `mongo` etc..
+5. Once the page is loaded, Search for any pre-coded actions by typing keywords like `aws`, `kubernetes` `kubectl`,  `postgresql`, `mongo` etc..
    Pick the standard Action that you want to extend in functionality, drag-n-drop it to the main cell area.
-(Follow the Documentation Link in the GetStarted.ipynb Runbook to go through the documentation.)
+You can refer [to this](https://docs.unskript.com)

-6. After you are done with the Modification, you can use the `Save-As` option of the Action tool bar (Refer Documentatino link on how to Save
+6. After you are done with the modification, you can use the `Save-As` option of the Action tool bar you can refer  [to this](https://docs.unskript.com) on how to save custom Action.
-   custom Actions).

    > Tip: If you want to verify the modification, you can create a credential for the given connector and test your modification to make sure
    > you are satisfied with the changes.